shanmike/study-materials/Interview Questions/Interview Questions.md

 ### What's the difference between a relative, fixed, absolute and statically positioned element?
 ### What is the transform property and how does it work?
 ### Describe Floats and how they work.
-### What are the different ways to visually hide content (and make it available only for screen readers)?
+### What are the different ways to visually hide content?
 ### What's the difference between inline and inline-block?

 # JAVASCRIPT